Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Discussion

-Given our encouraging results in defect prediction, researchers should explore the KUs of other programming languages (e.g., python and Ruby).
-Fortunately, certification exams exist for several languages and should thus serve as a useful starting point.
-Additionally, researchers should consider expanding KUs to include other forms of knowledge, such as domain-specific knowledge units.
-A promising approach could involve analyzing project descriptions from README files and developer discussions in pull requests or issue trackers, leveraging large language models (LLMs) to summarize and extract relevant domain knowledge.
-We also encourage future works to integrate other form of technical knowledge such as libraries and API knowledge.
+\textbf{Beyond KUs of programming languages.} Researchers should consider expanding KUs to include other forms of knowledge, such as domain-specific knowledge units.
+A promising approach could involve analyzing project descriptions from README files and developer discussions in pull requests or issue trackers, to extract relevant domain knowledge.
+By leveraging large language models (LLMs), this process can be automated and made scalable, enabling the identification and summarization of domain-specific concepts and their relationships to the software system.
+For example, Retrieval-Augmented Generation (RAG) architectures can be utilized, where LLMs are combined with retrieval mechanisms to dynamically pull relevant context from external knowledge sources, such as issues and pull request discussions.
+This allows the LLM to generate more accurate and contextually relevant summaries of domain knowledge (e.g., project-specific terminologies, workflows, or dependencies).
+We also encourage future works to integrate other form of technical knowledge related to libraries and APIs.
 This could include high-level libraries widely used in data science, such as pandas, as well as lower-level, such as \texttt{OpenSSL} for cryptographic operations, and \texttt{libcurl} for network communication.
+Expanding this scope could involve labeling issues with API domains~\citep{santos2023tag}, mapping analogous APIs between third-party libraries~\citep{liu2020generating}, and identifying API caveats or misuse patterns~\citep{li2018improving}.
 Incorporating these diverse forms of knowledge could provide deeper insights into code behavior and can significantly enhance the predictive power of models for identifying post-release defects.